irvingywang/Onboarding-Project-1/readme.md

 code .
 ```

-Open the `main.c` file located in `src/`.
+Open the `main.c` file located in `Core/Src/`.
 You should see a lot of stuff but you can ignore everything for now, and just locate `main()`.

 ## Part 3: Your First Function!

 1. In the `main()` function, find the infinite while loop (`while(1)`).
 You will be writing your code in here.
-2. Paste the following line of code in the while loop under the comment that says `USER CODE BEGIN 3`.
+2. Paste the following line of code in the while loop.
 This line of code uses a HAL function to set GPIO pin B3 to a high state (1), turning on the green LED connected to it.
    ```c
    HAL_GPIO_WritePin(GPIOB, GPIO_PIN_3, GPIO_PIN_SET);
    ```